 One of the most important laws that plaintiffs should be aware of is the statute of limitations to file an injury lawsuit for compensation.
-Under 42 Pennsylvania Consolidated Statutes § 5524, the standard deadline to file a car accident claim is two years.
+Under 42 Pennsylvania Consolidated Statutes § 5524, the statute of limitations deadline to file a car accident claim is two years.

-It is wise to consult with a Montgomery County car collision attorney as soon as possible, as delaying to file a claim could inhibit someone’s financial recovery.
-The two-year filing window typically goes into effect the date of the accident.
-However, if someone is killed due to their car accident injuries, the statute of limitations would not start until the date of the party’s death.
+It is wise to consult with a Montgomery County car collision attorney as soon as possible, as delaying filing a claim could inhibit someone’s financial recovery.
+The two-year filing window typically goes into effect the date of the accident, however, if someone is killed due to their injuries, the statute of limitations would not start until the date of the party’s death.

-In some cases, however, the court may determine that the plaintiff is partially liable for what happened.
+In some cases, the court may determine that the plaintiff is partially liable for what happened.
 If the plaintiff is found responsible, this will impact their recoverable damages.
 Pennsylvania law permits the plaintiff financial recovery if they are no more than 50 percent at fault, but reduces the person’s damages accordingly, and eliminates recovery if the plaintiff is 51 percent or more at fault.
 A skilled Montgomery County attorney could help someone determine their percentage of fault after an auto wreck.

 Our team of Montgomery County car accident lawyers can provide the legal support and guidance you need to move forward after a devastating crash.
-We can work with you hand-in-hand to answer your questions, get you appropriate medical care and compensation for your injuries as a result of the accident.
+We can work with you to answer your questions, get you appropriate medical care, and recover compensation for your injuries as a result of the accident.
 Our focus is always on obtaining maximum dollar compensation for your car accident claim, whether by settlement or verdict, and allow you to focus on recovering from your injuries suffered in the car accident.
-Our team of award winning trial attorneys can work tirelessly to safeguard your rights and work relentlessly to get you the compensation you deserve.
-To speak with a Montgomery County attorney, contact us today for an initial case consultation.
+Our team of award winning trial attorneys can work tirelessly to safeguard your rights and get you the compensation you deserve.
+To speak with a skilled attorney, contact us today for a free initial case consultation.